Frequently Asked Questions

-Yes, seawater samples collected along the Canadian and US west coast and across the North Pacific (See map at WHOI) are being measured by Woods Hole Oceanographic Institution (WHOI) and Integrated Fukushima Ocean Radionucllide Monitoring (InFORM).
+Yes, seawater samples collected along the Canadian and US west coast and across the North Pacific (See map at WHOI) have been measured by Woods Hole Oceanographic Institution (WHOI) and Integrated Fukushima Ocean Radionucllide Monitoring (InFORM).

-- 8 out of 12 samples collected along the Canadian West Coast
+- 49 samples along the Canadian West Coast

-- 43 out of 64 samples collected along the US West Coast
+- 66 samples along the US West Coast

-- 33 out of 55 samples collected across the North Pacific at different depths
+- 55 samples collected across the North Pacific at different depths

 No sample has shown any abnormal level of radioactivity.

 ► What is being done to monitor radiation in food and the environment that might be coming across the Pacific from Japan?

 ♦ In April 2014, a series of radioactivity tests were performed by Amy Luan, a BCIT student on a selection of fish and shellfish harvested in British Columbia.
 Her measurements did not show any presence of radioactivity from Fukushima in the tested seafood samples.
 Amy’s report is available for download from the BCIT website.
 Amy’s work, for which she received praise, will be followed in 2015 by more radiation testing on selected local and imported foods (particularly from Japan) to ensure the safety of foods consumed in BC.

 ♦ The Canadian Albacore Tuna Association has monitored levels of radioactivity in their products from 2010, the year before the Fukushima (Japan) reactor incident and up to the present.
 Both stored product from 2010, and fresh product since the 2011 episode were tested for Iodine-131, Cesium-134 and Cesium-137, three of the main radioactive isotopes released during the reactor incident.
 No samples had detectable levels of the radioactive Iodine or Cesium isotopes.